Life Insurance Scams

 Contact the Agency

-If you're working directly with an agent, contact that agent's insurance company to verify what you're hearing.
-Ask to confirm the agent's employment status, the quoted policy terms and whether the premiums match what the agent presented.
-If it's a respected agency and they vouch for the agent, you can move forward confidently.
+If you're working directly with an agent, call the insurance company to verify the agent's employment status, the quoted policy terms and whether the premiums match what you were told.
+A legitimate insurer will confirm these details without hesitation.

 5. 5